loathers/autoscend/README.md

 ## Usage

-Just type sl\_ascend in the gCLI!
-You can configure sl\_ascend in the relay browser via the relay script soolascend.
-If you ever want to interrupt the script, please use the interrupt button in the soolascend relay script rather than terminating via mafia with escape.
+Just type auto\_ascend in the gCLI!
+You can configure autoscend in the relay browser via the relay script autoscend.
+If you ever want to interrupt the script, please use the interrupt button in the autoscend relay script rather than terminating via mafia with escape.
 Otherwise certain settings may not be restored properly to their pre-run values.

 ## Requirements

-There are a couple specific requirements to run sl\_ascend effectively.
+There are a couple specific requirements to run autoscend effectively.
 If you run in to issues in a path that allows access to your normally permed skills, don't report them if you don't have these skills permed: